 The verified account, which is managed by Legacy Recordings, was actually created last week -- posting its first photo on Oct.
-21 -- but picked up steam after the Destiny's Child Twitter account pointed to the new Instagram
+21 -- but picked up steam after the Destiny's Child Twitter account pointed to the new Instagram on Thursday.

 Destiny's Child first formed in 1997 with Beyoncé Knowles, Kelly Rowland, LaTavia Roberson and LeToya Luckett -- who previously performed together under the name Girl's Tyme.
 The group went on to release several No. 1 singles, including "Bills, Bills, Bills" and "Say My Name," before Luckett and Roberson left the group and were replaced by Michelle Williams and Farrah Franklin.
 Franklin made her exit in 2000, leaving the group as they're best known: the trio of Beyoncé, Rowland and Williams.